Harold Ramírez: International career

 Ramírez represents Colombia in international competition.
 In the 2023 World Baseball Classic, he slashed .133/.188/.133, with two hits and a walk over 16 plate appearances.
 At the 2026 World Baseball Classic qualifiers, held in March 2025 in Tucson, Arizona, Ramírez registered three hits in 13 at-bats, hitting .231 with two RBI as Colombia requalified to the WBC undefeated.

 Personal life

-Ramírez has two sons: Elian, born in October 2016, and Ethan, born in 2020.
+Ramírez has two sons born in October 2016 and in 2020.
 They live with his ex-wife, Adriana, in Miami.
-Elian has autism spectrum disorder, inspiring Ramírez to dye his hair blue, the color of autism awareness.
+His eldest son has autism spectrum disorder, inspiring Ramírez to dye his hair blue, the color of autism awareness.
 Ramírez also has a tattoo on his hand in honor of his son with a puzzle piece (a symbol of the autistic community) and a message that reads "It's okay to be different."